 Restaurant Tip: Migano Café has two locations, one near the shoreline of Lake Kivu in Gisenyi and another in Ruhengeri near Volcanoes National Park.
 Both locations are highly rated for their good food and comfortable, relaxed atmosphere.
 The location in Ruhengeri is also a hotel.

 Getting there: For those entering the country by airplane, Kigali International Airport has flights to many African and Middle Eastern cities, as well as London-Heathrow, Brussels and Amsterdam in Europe.
 Overland routes from neighboring countries in Africa are also generally good, and buses are readily available on many routes.

-Keep in mind that visitors from most countries need a visa to enter the country, though in some cases it can be purchased on arrival.
+Keep in mind that visitors from most countries need a visa to enter Rwanda, though in some cases it can be purchased on arrival.
 As always, be sure to check your specific requirements well before departure!

 I hope you’ve enjoyed learning more about Rwanda and all it has to offer.
-Contact me today to start planning your visit!
+Happy Travels!